public

 paper-world-defaults/entities.spawning.despawn-ranges-notesπŸ”—

-If your simulation-distance is set lower than 10, please read this!
+If your simulation distance is set lower than 10, please ensure the following configuration values are matching:

 πŸ’‘